DiMarcoSK/DiMarcoSK/README.md

 ## Contact Me

-For further engagement, you can connect with me on Twitter [@BlackReaperSK](https://twitter.com/BlackReaperSK), or reach out to me on Discord (BlackReaperSK).
+For further engagement, you can connect with me on Twitter [@BlackReaperSK](https://twitter.com/BlackReaperSK).

 Let's establish a connection and work collaboratively towards making the digital landscape more secure.
 Feel free to initiate a conversation, share insights, or collaborate on projects.
 Together, we can contribute to a safer digital world ❤️